 - 1. An act of domestic abuse, which is defined as an act of physical harm, bodily injury, or assault; - 2.
 The infliction of fear of imminent physical harm, bodily injury, or assault; - 3.
-Terroristic threats, criminal sexual conduct, or interference with an emergency call that is committed against a family or household member by a family or household member.
+Terroristic threats, criminal sexual conduct, sexual extortion, or interference with an emergency call.

-Family or household member is defined as follows:
+"Family or household member" is defined as follows: